codeaucafe/docs/packages/doltgres/content/reference/sql/version-control/dolt-system-tables.md

 ### `dolt.constraint_violations`

-The `dolt.constraint_violations` (also known as `dolt_constraint_violations`) system table contains one row for every table that has a constraint violation introduced by a merge.
+The `dolt.constraint_violations` (also usable as `dolt_constraint_violations`) system table contains one row for every table that has a constraint violation introduced by a merge.
 Dolt enforces constraints (such as foreign keys) during normal SQL operations, but it's possible that a merge puts one or more tables in a state where constraints no longer hold.
 For example, a row deleted in the merge base could be referenced via a foreign key constraint by an added row in the merged commit.
 Use